ITINERARIES Nagasaki and Saga—Diversity and Ceramic Heritage Like a pair of spectacles

 Reflect upon the rich, exquisite nature of Japanese porcelain as you walk through Okawachiyama Village and its climbing kilns.
-At Nabeshimahano Park, you can see the ruins of several stepped kilns along with modern ceramic artwork.
+At Nabeshimahanyo Park, you can see several stepped kilns along with modern ceramic artwork.

 Karatsu is a coastal city overlooking the Genkai Sea.
 It is also known for its brand of Karatsu pottery.
-Your visit to the city will not be complete without spending some time at the Karatsu Bay's beautiful, five-kilometer-long sandy beach that is populated with clusters of black pine trees.
+Your visit to the city will not be complete without spending some time at the Karatsu Bay's beautiful, four and a half-kilometer-long sandy beach that is populated with clusters of black pine trees.

 Paint local pottery

 In comparison to the colorful Arita ware and regal Imari porcelain, Karatsu's ceramics are generally of a much more earthy hue.